WWE in Australia: Super Show-Down (2018)

-Elimination Chamber (2024)
+Elimination Chamber: Perth

 On 21 September 2023, WWE announced that Elimination Chamber would take place on 24 February 2024 at Perth Stadium.
 The event featured five matches, including one on the pre-show, featuring two Australian wrestlers, Indi Hartwell and Rhea Ripley.
 Hartwell and Candice LeRae failed to win the WWE Women's Tag Team Championship from The Kabuki Warriors (Asuka and Kairi Sane) on the pre-show while Ripley defeated Australia-born Nia Jax in the main event to retain the Women's World Championship.
 Australia native Grayson Waller hosted his talk show, The Grayson Waller Effect featuring Cody Rhodes and World Heavyweight Champion Seth "Freakin" Rollins.

 Crown Jewel: Perth

 The 2025 Crown Jewel, also promoted as Crown Jewel: Perth, was a professional wrestling event produced by the American company WWE.
-It was the seventh Crown Jewel and took place on Saturday, October 11, 2025, at the RAC Arena in Perth, Western Australia, Australia.
+It was the seventh Crown Jewel and took place on Saturday, October 11, 2025, at the Perth Arena in Perth.
 The event featured the crowning of the second men's and women's Crown Jewel Champions.
+Crown Jewel featured five matches including two Australian wrestlers, Bronson Reed and Rhea Ripley.
+Reed defeated Roman Reigns in an Australian Street Fight while Ripley teamed with Iyo Sky to defeat The Kabuki Warriors (Asuka and Kairi Sane).

+Wrestlepalooza: Perth

+The 2026 Wrestlepalooza, also promoted as Wrestlepalooza: Perth, is an upcoming professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It will be the sixth overall Wrestlepalooza event and the second under the WWE banner, as well as the first Wrestlepalooza to be held outside of North America.
+The event will take place on Saturday, December 12, 2026, at RAC Arena in Perth, Western Australia, Australia.
+This will be WWE's first main roster PPV and livestreaming event in December since 2020.